vavenCV/dbus2mqtt/README.md

 * Stability testing and play around with dbus-next to see how it behaves.
 An alternative might be python-sdbus
 * Improve error handling when deleting message with 'retain' set.
 WARNING:dbus2mqtt.mqtt_client:on_message: Unexpected payload, expection json, topic=dbus2mqtt/org.mpris.MediaPlayer2/command, payload=, error=Expecting value: line 1 column 1 (char 0)
 * when MPRIS player disconnects, allow to publish a 'Stopped playing / quit' message on mqtt
+* Property set only works the first time, need to restart after which the first set will work again

 ## Getting started with dbus2mqtt